AdobeDocs/journeys.en/help/using/api/throttling.md

 >Only one configuration is currently allowed per organisation.
 A configuration must be defined on a production sandbox (given through x-sandbox-name in the headers).
 >
 >A configuration is applied at organization level.
+>
+>When the limit set in the API is reached, further events are queued for up to 6 hours.
+This value cannot be modified.

 ## Throttling API description {#description}